 There’s something intimidating about artichokes.
 Maybe it’s their scale-like outer leaves, or the fact that at first sight they look like something you’d find among cacti in a desert.
 Maybe it’s because their name features the word choke.
-Yet when you venture beneath the exterior, you find concealed within them a soft, buttery delight unlike any other—called, fittingly, the “heart.”
+Yet when you venture beneath the exterior, you find concealed within them a soft, buttery delight unlike any other—called, fittingly, a tender heart.
 Just like with most human beings, when you get to the heart of the artichoke you discover something rather different from what you’d have guessed at a glance.

 Artichokes are one of my favorite vegetables, but they are something of a handful.
 As a kid my mom used to serve them steamed whole, alongside a mustardy vinaigrette that we would dip the leaves into and then eat, one by one.
 It was a slow but rewarding process, and by the time we reached the heart we could truly appreciate its flavor and texture.